 On December 2, 2009 the Administrative Building was re-named to include long time employee, Jerry Miles.
 Jerry served as Superintendent for 37 years.
 He was associated with the C.K.S.D. longer than any other person and was instrumental in the success of the district over all those years.
 Jerry has now retired, with his last working day with the district being December 31, 2009.
 The district thanks Jerry for his 37 years!
 He has been a very dedicated and hard working employee of the district.
 Jerry will be missed by us all!

 On December 1, 2011 the C.K.S.D. dedicated their entrance to their facilities "Lichtfuss Way" at a dedication held for Kathleen Lichtfuss on December 1, 2011.
 Kathleen served as a Commissioner on the Board for over twenty years and served as the President of the Board for over eight of those years.
 Kathleen retired as of December 31, 2011.

 The C.K.S.D.
 Board consists of a five member Board; including representatives of the Town of Albion, Town of Fulton, Town of Milton and Town of Sumner.
-At this time, John Traynor, Town of Milton representative serves as the President; Rich Plywacz, Town of Fulton representative, serves as the Vice President; Gary Tellefson, Town of Albion representative, serves as the Secretary; Barb McGann, Town of Sumner representative, serves as the Treasurer; and Jon Webb, Town of Milton representative, is also a Board member.
+At this time, John Traynor, Town of Milton representative serves as the President; Rich Plywacz, Town of Fulton representative, serves as the Vice President; Gary Tellefson, Town of Albion representative, serves as the Secretary; Barb McGann, Town of Sumner representative, serves as the Treasurer; and Dan Cullen, Town of Milton representative, is also a Board member.